joshmorgan1000/UTKH/THEORY.md

    - All points were attracted to the center of the system.
    - All points repelled each other.
    - All points were constrained by a set proximity to the center of the system, as to result in a set of verices with a shared, consistent radius, and an even distribution along the surface of the polyhedral sphere.

+Keep in mind that while these equations and thought experiments assume a quantized number of points, the algorithm does not inherentily assume that the points are quantized, and thus can be applied to any number of points, including non-integer values.
+The algorithm was designed to converge on a stable configuration of points that would represent the vertices of a polyhedron.

 After initialization and subsequent iterations of the algorithm, the system stabilized into configurations where each point settled on a spherical plane in a manner that was equidistent from its neighbors.
 Subsequently, the following pattern was observed: